nowling-lab/asaph/tutorials/association-testing.md

 # Associating Testing

-In our 2018 BICOB / JBCB paper [Adjusted Likelihood-Ratio Test for Variants with Unknown Genotypes](http://rnowling.github.io/publications/BICOB_2018.pdf), we described an association test that is adjusted for missing genotypes to avoid false positives.
+In our 2018 JBCB paper [Adjusted Likelihood-Ratio Test for Variants with Unknown Genotypes](https://www.worldscientific.com/doi/10.1142/S0219720018400206), we described an association test that is adjusted for missing genotypes to avoid false positives.
 In this tutorial, we describe how to use Asaph to run the association tests.

 ## Getting Asaph
 To download Asaph, all you need to do is clone the git repository: